-A cash reserve for a business is what a personal savings account is for an individual: A pool of savings to draw on when unexpected financial issues arise.
+A cash reserve for a business is what a personal savings account is for an individual: a pool of savings to draw on when unexpected financial issues arise.
 A cash reserve can be the difference between going out of business and growing profitably.
 Our 15+ years of experience has shown that nearly every case of a trucking company having to shut their doors is due to either a lack of cash or poor accounting practices.
-We’ve discussed the latter in another insight here.
+We have discussed the latter in another insight here.
 So, for this insight, we will illuminate the importance of a cash reserve as a mechanism for cash account stability.

 How to Build a Cash Reserve

 How do carriers begin to add cash reserve protections to their accounts?
 Our most popular way is by having a small percentage of each invoice set aside in the funding phase.
 For our purposes here, we will say a carrier has a 5% cash reserve.
 Simply put, this 5% reserve is $5 out of every $100 set aside to draw on at a later point.
 For every $1000 that is $50 set aside, et cetera.
 It adds up quickly with regular invoicing and builds a powerful shield against unexpected expenses like emergency repairs, surprise damages, overages or shortages on weight dependent loads, a lost lumper receipt, or that detention you were promised which the customer denied.